Babanki language: Phonotactics

 Here, the sequence /ònɘ́/ coalesces into the long vowel [ɔː].
 Although virtually all long vowels that occur in Babanki are due to this process, there are a few instances of long vowels that are not clearly derived, such as in the words [ɘ̀kɔ̀ː] "which" and [ⁿbɛ̀ː] "term of address for fon".

 Sample

 Linguistic studies

 Linguistic research has been conducted in the Babanki community since the late 1970s.
 SIL Cameroon and the Cameroon Association for Bible Translation and Literacy (CABTAL) have been actively engaged with the Babanki language and community since 1988 and 2004, respectively.

 Babanki phonology

-Akumbu, Pius W. (1999).
-Nominal phonological processes in Babanki.
-University of Yaounde MA thesis.

-Hyman, Larry M. (1979).
-Tonology of the Babanki noun.
-Studies in African Linguistics 10.
-159–178.

-Mutaka, Ngessimo & Esther Phubon.
-(2006).
-Vowel raising in Babanki.
-Journal of West African Languages 33 (1).
-71–88.

-Phubon, Esther.
-(1999).
-Aspects of Babanki phonology.
-University of Buea BA long essay.

-Phubon, Esther.
-(2002).
-Phonology of the Babanki verb.
-University of Buea MA thesis.

-Phubon, Esther.
-(2007).
-Lexical phonology of Babanki.
-University of Yaounde 1 DEA thesis.

-Phubon, Esther.
-(2014).
-Phrasal phonology of Babanki: An outgrowth of other components of the grammar.
-University of Yaounde 1 dissertation.

-Tamanji, Pius N. (1987).
-Phonology of Babanki.
-MA thesis, University of Yaounde.

 Babanki grammar

-Akumbu, Pius W. (2008).
-Kejom (Babanki) – English lexicon.
-Ga’a Kejom Development Committee.
-Bamenda: AGWECAMS.

-Akumbu, Pius W. (2009).
-Kejom tense system.
-In Tanda, Vincent, Pius Tamanji and Henry Jick. (eds.), Language, literature and social discourse in Africa: Essays in honor of Emmanuel N. Chia, 183–200.
-Buea: University of Buea.

-Akumbu, Pius W. & Evelyn F. Chibaka.
-(2012).
-A pedagogic grammar of Babanki.
-Köln: Rüdiger Köppe Verlag.

 Fungeh Abongkeyung Landeà.
 (2022).
 Babanki for beginners.